Yuriy Slabyshev: Career

+In 1996, he started his football career in the local Torpedo Zaporizhia, from where he was loaned to Viktor Zaporizhzhia in 1998.
+Slabyshev made his debut at Vyshcha Liha on August 11, 1996, when Torpedo was visiting Kremin Kremenchuk.
+Slabyshev came out as a substitute for Kyrylo Burkhan in the 69th minute and scored a goal after seven minutes, putting Torpedo ahead in the game.
+While playing for Torpedo, Slabyshev primarily played as a substitute until he left the club.

-In 1996 he started his football career in the local Zaporozhye Torpedo, from where he was loaned to Torpedo Zaporizhzhia in 1998.
-In the summer of 1999 he was invited to the Dnipro Dnipropetrovsk, where on 27 September 2001, he scored against Fiorentina in Europa League at the Stadio Artemio Franchi in the season 2001–02 In the second half of 2002, he defended the colors of Kryvbas Kryvyi Rih.
-From July 2003, he performed on loan in Borysfen Boryspol, from where he was loaned to the farms of the Borysfen Boryspil club.
-In July 2005 he joined Podillya Khmelnytskyi, but after two months he moved to Spartak Ivano-Frankivsk.
-From July 2007 he performed in Enerhetyk Bursztyn.
-In January 2008 he moved to Desna Chernihiv, the main club in the city of Chernihiv and in the second half in Komunalnyk Luhansk.
-In August 2009, he signed a contract with Sumy, where he played for 4 months.
-In 2010 he moved to Avangard Kramatorsk.
+In the summer of 1999 he was invited to the Dnipro Dnipropetrovsk, where on 27 September 2001, he scored against Fiorentina at the Stadio Artemio Franchi in the UEFA Cup 2001–02 season It became his only game at the continental competitions.
+In the second half of 2002, he defended the colors of Kryvbas Kryvyi Rih.
+From July 2003, he left Dnipro on loan to Borysfen Boryspil, playing just east of Kyiv, from where he was loaned to the Borysfen's reserves as well, such as Borysfen-2 and Boreks-Borysfen.
+Located in the right-bank suburbs of Kyiv, Boreks-Borysfen from Borodianka was a farm club for Borysfen at that time.

+In July 2005, he joined Podillya Khmelnytskyi, but after two months, he moved to Spartak Ivano-Frankivsk.
+From July 2007, he defended the colors of Enerhetyk Burshtyn.
+In January 2008, during the winter break, he left the Ukrainian Wild West and moved to Desna Chernihiv, the main club in the city of Chernihiv and the region.
+The next season, Slabyshev moved to Komunalnyk Luhansk.
+But the ambitious Luhansk club folded and withdrew from professional competitions already in October 2008, and for a while Slabyshev was unaffiliated.
+In August 2009, he signed a contract with Sumy, where he played for 4 months in Druha Liha (tier 3).
+In 2010, he moved to Avanhard Kramatorsk, which was just revived, and with which Slabyshev returned to professional competitions in 2011.
 In July 2012 he joined Kremin Kremenchuk.

+In 2013, Slabyshev retired from professional football playing for various amateur teams mostly out of the Zaporizhia Oblast.

 Managerial career

-On April 2025 he was appointed as caretaker of Metalurh Zaporizhzhia together with Serhiy Rudyka and Ruslan Galiguzov.
+In April 2025 he was appointed as caretaker of Metalurh Zaporizhzhia together with Serhiy Rudyka and Ruslan Galiguzov.